Is It Possible to Eat Ice Cream and Lose Weight

 As I aged each year it became harder and harder to shed the excess weight, punctuated with a little syrup and more than likely whipped cream.
 Kim gravitated toward flavors like Butter Pecan, Vanilla and and anything with Carmel flavor.
 I was infatuated with Banana Pudding, all things Chocolate and many of the seasonal short term offerings.

 Over the years we cut back and started only eating ice cream on holidays and other celebrations.
+It was not easy to let go of my midnight cravings.
+I started measuring my ice cream scoops so that I could keep a count on how much I was having on a weekly basis.
 I pined away my fifties knowing I could not continue this charade.
 Then it happened.
 I visited Ecuador.
 A country full of organic fruits, vegetables and untainted food supplies like we have in the US, with all the GMO’s and preservatives.

 I quickly noticed that there was a Heladeria on almost every block.
 Most were the run of the mill shops and served a gelato style ice cream with basic flavors and all serve a soft style, as rule.
 We talked with a few local Ex-Pats and they recommended Mixx Heladeria run by a Canadian genius.

 This place has all types of flavors, including Mojito, Red Bull, Amaretto, and tons of fruit and tasty creations.
 The sign on the front says 80 Sabores.
 I am guessing that is correct.
 Once you walk in, it takes a while to decide which flavors you want to try.
 There are so many that are appealing.
 You also then get to decide what vessel you want the ice cream served in, a waffle cone, a waffle dish, or a normal cone.